It is a hereditary condition. This means that it is passed from mother to child at conception.

 Hemophilia patients can learn to self-administer clotting factors and therefore treat themselves with injections at home.

 Treatment of large and small wounds

-Minor wounds such as finger cuts, abrasions, nosebleeds, are treated as in healthy subjects.
+Minor wounds such as finger cuts, abrasions, and nosebleeds, are treated as healthy subjects.

-Often times, a pressure bandage needs to be applied for a longer period.
+Often, a pressure bandage needs to be applied for a more extended period.